foroughsh/KTH-traces/README.md

 The last set of traces is related to an open-source application called "online boutique" (https://github.com/GoogleCloudPlatform/microservices-demo).
 This data set is collected by Maria Halvarsson.
 The data set is **"Online_boutique_application.zip"**.
 These datasets are explained and used in Maria's thesis.

 16) Maria Halvarsson, "Learning End-to-End QoS Metrics for a Microservice Application," master thesis, KTH Royal Institute of Technology, (2024).

+# Example: How traces are used in TNSM2024 paper "A Framework for dynamically meeting performance objectives on a service mesh"